Hearing loss in one ear is a widespread issue and deserves as much attention as other hearing impairments.

 Causes of Hearing Loss in One Ear

-The most common reason for hearing loss is advanced age but it can also be a result of various other sources.
-Age-related hearing loss in one of the most popular global causes of a unilateral hearing impairment.
+The most common reason for hearing loss is advanced age but it can also be a result of various other problems.
+Age-related hearing loss in one of the most popular global causes of hearing loss in one ear.

 Hearing loss in one ear can be a genetic condition or acquired during birth.
 It can also be due to: